 Take your public speaking skills by joining Toastmasters

 Those of you who want to really improve your communication skills with a view to doing well in the interviews should join Toastmasters — it is a not a training institute but a club for people to improve their spoken English.
 Once you become a member you can also take up positions of responsibility within the local chapter that you attend.

-Do you do do more, do you stand above the crowd?
+Do you do more, do you stand above the crowd?

-So pick a few things form the list and get started!
+So pick a few things from the list and get started!